 The accounts now laid before the House, come down no farther than the official year 1852-53, at which date there was a surplus of income over expenditure to the amount of nearly half a million.
 Unfortunately this state of pecuniary plethora no longer exists.
 Instead of an excess of income, we find an excess of expenditure in the estimates for 1854-55, and to an extent very little short of three millions.
 This result, we are told, is to be attributed to the increased outlay for public works instituted in obedience to the expression of public opinion at home.
 There may be some ingenuity in thus shifting the burden of responsibility upon that small section of speechifiers and journalists who are held to represent the people of England.
-But, on reference to the actual estimate, it appears that the increased expenditure for public works, buildings, &c., very little exceeds that under the head of military charges : in either case it is less than one million.
-And of the amount ascribed to permanent improvements one-tenth has been employed in the construcdone by making an escape for the waters of
+But, on reference to the actual estimate, it appears unexplored mine that requires only peace, that the increased expenditure for public enterprise, and capital to pour forth an works, buildings, &c., very little exceeds that abundance surpassing the dreams of Oriental under the head of military charges : in either | fabulists. case it is less than one million.
+And of the amount ascribed to permanent improvements THE PETTIFOGGING CHURCH INQUIone-tenth has been employed in the construction of the electric telegraph, a very useful aid to the Government, but of equally doubtful benefit to the natives.
+What these really require is facility of intercommunication, and canals of irrigation.
+These two means will greatly diminish the ravages of famine, even if they do not render that affliction almost impossible.
+And much good might also be done by making an escape for the waters of the jheels, or marshy lakes, which might thus be diffused in fertilising rills through a barren and thirsty soil.